There are a lot of people with a deflected sense of reality.

 I know people who are assholes.
 That is not surprising of course, on its own.
 What I found to be interesting that those people usually have no life experience.

 I used to have a colleague who was a terrible coworker.
 He couldn’t communicate with other colleagues, and he couldn’t take feedback.
 He couldn’t listen and was sure that he was correct all the time.
-So he was an asshole.
-But he was like that partly because he was the most junior person on the team without any professional experience.
+He was like that partly because he was the most junior person on the team without any professional experience.
 He didn’t know how to program well and, most importantly, how to collaborate and communicate.

 And I saw that in people in other spheres of life.
 The more arrogant someone is, the more self-righteous the person is, the less experience they have.

-So, in my opinion, it is still important to listen and reflect on this advice and opinions.
-But mostly as an exercise in reflection later and they serve as an excellent warning sign what not to do.
+In my opinion, it is still important to listen and reflect on this advice and opinions.
+But mostly as an exercise in reflection.
+Opinions from some people serve as an excellent warning sign what not to do.

 Another small observation.
 Do not spend much time with people talking with whom leaves you feeling “dirty” afterward.
 Respect yourself.
 Avoid people who have no much respect for others!
-Because they will not respect you and you don’t want that.
+Because they will not respect you too.
 If you spend time with someone who doesn’t respect you, it will hurt your self-respect too!

 You want people around who will make you a better person, not a worse one.